Lead time: Project management

-In project management lead time is the time it takes to complete a task or a set of interdependent tasks.
+In project management, lead time is the time it takes to complete a task or a set of interdependent tasks.
 The lead of the entire project would be the overall duration of the critical path for the project.

+According to the PMBOK (7th edition) by the Project Management Institute (PMI), lead time is the "time between a customer request and the actual delivery."
+The lead time is a deliverable metric and a customary measure.
+The lead time shows the amount of elapsed time from a chunk of work or story entering the backlog, to the end of the iteration or release.
+A smaller lead time means that the process is more effective and the project team is more productive.

 Lead time is also the saved time by starting an activity before its predecessor is completed.

-According to the PMBOK (4th edition) by PMI, lead is a dependency between two activities.
+According to the PMBOK (7th edition) by PMI, lead is "The amount of time whereby a successor activity can be advanced with respect to a predecessor activity".
 An example would be scheduling the start of a 2-week activity dependent with the finish of the successor activity with a lead of 2 weeks so they will finish at the same time.

+Other uses

 Journalism

 Lead time in publishing describes the amount of time that a journalist has between receiving a writing assignment and submitting the completed piece.
+This is the production period of a particular publication before releasing it to the public as the issue date.
 Depending on the publication, lead times can be anything from a couple of hours to many months/years.

 Medicine

 Lead time (when referring to a disease) is the length of time between detection of a disease through screening and the moment in time where it would have normally presented with symptoms and led to a diagnosis.
 An example of this is seen with breast cancer population screening, where women who are asymptomatic have a positive test result with mammography, whereas the underlying disease would have taken many more years to manifest.